 How to get your first job in Data Science?

-How can one get his/her first entry level job as a Data Scientist/Analyst?
-If you scroll through the data science subreddit, you will find many questions around this topic.
-Readers of my blog (data36.com) asking the same from me time to time.
+How can one get her first entry level job as a Data Scientist or a Data Analyst?
+If you scroll through data science forums, you will find many questions around this topic.
+Readers of my data science blog (data36.com) ask me the same from time to time.
 And I can tell you this a totally valid problem!

 I have decided to summarize my answers for all the major questions!